bekk/bekk-christmas/post/functional/a-savior-called-fp-ts.md

 If you want to know more, the [learning resources section](https://gcanti.github.io/fp-ts/learning-resources/) of the [documentation](https://gcanti.github.io/fp-ts/) is actually quite good.
 As the author states, fp-ts does not really aim to teach functional programming from the ground up, but the resources are still good and manages to convince at least me quite well.

 I also recommend reading the source code.
 It is surprisingly readable, even to me – a person who is neither fluent in advanced typescript or an FP zealot.

+[^1] – These are not «real» type classes, they are type classes implementet with interfaces.
+You can’t use the same `map` function on all `Functor`s, but all `Functor`s has a `map` function.
+You still need to use the type specific implementation of `map`, but at least it encourages the same pattern.